ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 ![](./pic/lcdsettings.jpg)

 ### 9-2.
 Apply Automatic Printing function by adding gcode in slicing software.
-You can also add the M182 command to the "Start G-code" of machine when slicing, The following is a detailed description of the M182 command:
+You can also add the M182 command to the "Start G-code" of "machine setting" when slicing, The following is a detailed description of the M182 command:

     M182 Sx Nxx Zxx Txx Lxx

 	//M182 command decscription
-	M182: set auto Repeat Printing settings.
+	M182: set Automatica Repeat Printing settings.
 	S[bool]: enable (= 1) or disable(= 0) auto repeat printing.
 	N[int]:  Repeat Printing times (1~999).
 	Z[int]:  Move Z axis to this heigth before pushing the arm.